Thorium-232: Decay

 Thorium-232 has a half-life of 14 billion years; it is itself an essentially pure alpha emitter with its first decay product radium-228.
-This is itself unstable; and leads to a decay chain known as the thorium series, which terminates at stable lead-208.
+Radium-228 is itself unstable and leads to a decay chain known as the thorium series, which terminates at stable lead-208.
 The intermediates in the thorium-232 decay chain are all relatively short-lived; the longest-lived intermediate decay products are radium-228 and thorium-228, with half-lives of 5.75 years and 1.91 years, respectively.
 All others have half-lives under four days.
-There are no minor branches in this chain, and it proceeds as shown:
+The main decay branches are shown below: